University of Bolton, Deane Road, Bolton. BL3 5AB

 The programme can potentially contribute to professional recognition from Advance HE.

 The programme is underpinned by the UK PSF.
-It is accredited by Advance HE (formerly the Higher Education Academy) and may lead to Associate Fellowship of Advance HE for those seeking professional recognition.
+It is accredited by Advance HE (formerly the Higher Education Academy) and may lead to Associate Fellowship of Advance HE after successful completion and award of the programme.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.